 Saturday Night Slam Masters was ported to the FM Towns Marty (in Japan only) on November 1993, and then ported to the Super Nintendo Entertainment System and the Sega Genesis in 1994.
 While the SNES version was the only version to include Team Battle Royale mode (which can be played in four-player thanks to multitap accessories), the Genesis version includes an exclusive Death Match mode, which grants more weapons to use, covers the ropes with barbed wire and proximity explosives (making it impossible to bounce off the ropes, but allows players to damage their opponents by throwing them at the ropes), and lays land mines outside the arena.

 The game controls not unlike a simplified Capcom 2D fighting game, including a single button for attacks, a jump button and a grapple button.
 Wrestlers can also run against the ropes of the ring, creating a new set of running attacks.
 Each wrestler featured has one unique special move as well as a finisher they can perform from the grapple once they had depleted their opponents health bar low enough.
 Once the opponent's health bar is either completely empty, or close to empty, the wrestler can attempt a pin to win or use a submission move to make their opponent quit.
 Matches can also end with a 20-count ring out.

 The game features two play modes: Single Match, which featured traditional one-on-one wrestling matches, and Team Battle Royale, which featured two-on-two elimination style matches.
 In Team Battle Royale, both members of a team have to be pinned or submit for the other team to win.
 Players could either form a cooperative team, or a single player could have a CPU controlled partner.
 If playing Team Battle Royale in single player, the match ends in a "No Contest" if the player character is pinned and his CPU controlled partner is not.

 The game also features the ability to leave the ring.
-Various weapons can be found that allow you to attack your opponent.
+Various weapons can be found that allow a wrestler to greatly damage their opponent.
 The game features no disqualifications for using weapons.